canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-use-spark-client-from-python.md

 static_property = PropertyFile({"my-key": "my-value"})
 ```

-or also read from a file, e.g.
+or also read from a file:

 ```python
 from spark8t.domain import PropertyFile